Blockstream/bitcoin-images/bitcoind/README.md

 ## Bitcoind
 `Dockerfile` downloads the compiled binaries from https://bitcoincore.org.
 The file was adapted from https://github.com/jamesob/docker-bitcoind.
 Whereas `Dockerfile.gitian` uses [gitian](https://github.com/devrandom/gitian-builder) to build from [source](https://github.com/bitcoin/bitcoin).

-Feel free to adapt `build-and-push-to-dockerhub.sh` to push to your own repo/registry.

 You can update Bitcoin's version in the `Dockerfile` or `run-gitian.sh` based on the kind of image you want to build (e.g. `v0.17.1` or `commit_hash`).

 ### Building from source